Internet Store and Ecommerce Solution Provider - Free Web Site - Free Web Space and Site Hosting - Web Hosting - High Speed Internet

 Bruce Lawson Bruce Lawson

 Bruce Lawson is the band's bass player and as our "country music specialist" takes the lead when the band performs the other two major types of music: country and western.
+Bruce also has added some pop/Americana tunes to his repertoire, with tunes like: Save The Last Dance and 16 Tons.
 He has a wealth of experience in the music field as a performer, producer and studio owner/operator.
+Bruce and his wife Jodi ran the, highly successful, Palmer Street Coffeehouse for many years.

-He also performs as part of the acoustic duo "Crossing North".
+He has also performed as part of the acoustic duo "Crossing North".

 www.crossingnorth.com